25.13 Inline Assembly

 The asm!

-macro specifies the assembly instructions, input/output operands, and additional options.
-Below is a simple example (on x86_64) that moves an immediate value into a variable:
+macro specifies assembly instructions, input and output operands, and optional settings.
+Below is a simple x86_64 example that moves a constant into a variable:

 use std::arch::asm; fn main() { let mut x: i32 = 0; unsafe { // Moves the immediate value 5 into the register bound to 'x'. asm!("mov {0}, 5", out(reg) x); } println!("x is: {}", x); }